Pulmonary Embolism (PE)

 • Sometimes thrombolytic ("clot busting") therapy delivered via a vein or through a catheter placed in the pulmonary artery

 Pulmonary embolism treatment begins with treating the symptoms.
-Oxygen is given if blood oxygen levels are low.
+Oxygen is given if the level of oxygen in the blood is low.
 Analgesics may be needed to relieve pain.
 If blood pressure is low, intravenous fluids are given, and sometimes medications that increase blood pressure are given.
 Mechanical ventilation (a breathing tube) may be needed if respiratory failure develops.

 Anticoagulation